oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 authenticate the client and ensure that the authorization code was issued to the same client.

 Clients MUST prevent injection (replay) of authorization codes into the authorization response by attackers.
+To this end, using `code_challenge` and `code_verifier` is REQUIRED for clients and authorization servers MUST enforce their use, unless both of the following criteria are met:

+* The client is a confidential client.
+* In the specific deployment and the specific request, there is reasonable assurance for authorization server that the client implements the OpenID Connect `nonce` mechanism properly.

+In this case, using and enforcing `code_challenge` and `code_verifier` is still RECOMMENDED.

-The use of PKCE is RECOMMENDED to this end.
-The OpenID Connect `nonce` parameter and ID Token Claim {{OpenID}} MAY be used as well.
-The PKCE challenge or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.
+The `code_challenge` or OpenID Connect `nonce` value MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.
+If a transaction leads to an error, fresh values for `code_challenge` or `nonce` MUST be chosen.

-Note: although PKCE so far was designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications.
+Historic note: Although PKCE {{RFC7636}} was originally designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications and other confidential clients.

-When using PKCE, clients SHOULD use PKCE code challenge methods that do not expose the PKCE verifier in the authorization request.
+Clients SHOULD use code challenge methods that do not expose the `code_verifier` in the authorization request.
 Otherwise, attackers that can read the authorization request (cf.
-Attacker A4 in (#secmodel)) can break the security provided by PKCE.
+Attacker A4 in (#secmodel)) can break the security provided by this mechanism.
 Currently, `S256` is the only such method.

+When an authorization code arrives at the token endpoint, the authorization server MUST do the following check:

+1. If there was a `code_challenge` in the authorization request for which this code was issued, there must be a `code_verifier` in the token request, and it MUST be verified according to the steps in {{access-token-request}}.
+(This is no change from the current behavior in {{RFC7636}}.)

+2. If there was no `code_challenge` in the authorization request, any request to the token endpoint containing a `code_verifier` MUST be rejected.

-Authorization servers MUST support PKCE.
+Authorization servers MUST support the `code_challenge` and `code_verifier` parameters.

-Authorization servers MUST provide a way to detect their support for PKCE.
-To this end, they MUST either (a) publish the element `code_challenge_methods_supported` in their AS metadata ({{RFC8418}}) containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support) or (b) provide a deployment-specific way to ensure or determine PKCE support by the AS.
+Authorization servers MUST provide a way to detect their support for the `code_challenge` mechanism.
+To this end, they MUST either (a) publish the element `code_challenge_methods_supported` in their AS metadata ({{RFC8414}}) containing the supported `code_challenge_method`s (which can be used by the client to detect support) or (b) provide a deployment-specific way to ensure or determine support by the AS.

 ## Request Confidentiality

 Access tokens, refresh tokens, authorization codes, and client credentials MUST NOT be transmitted in the clear.

-The "state" and "scope" parameters SHOULD NOT include sensitive client or resource owner information in plain text, as they can be transmitted over insecure channels or stored insecurely.
+The `state` and `scope` parameters SHOULD NOT include sensitive client or resource owner information in plain text, as they can be transmitted over insecure channels or stored insecurely.